refinedev/refine/documentation/tutorial/routing/resource-definition/react-router/index.md

 Now we've created our routes, it's time to define our resources.
 This will allow Refine to know about our resources and treat them accordingly.

-While defining the resources and assigning appropriate routes to actions is optional, it's highly recommended to do so to benefit from the features provided by Refine.
+While defining the resources and assigning appropriate routes to actions is optional, it's highly recommended to do so in order to take advantage of Refine's provided features below.

 By defining our resources, we'll be unlocking the following features: